leonlan/tree-partitioning/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Tree partitioning
-The repository contain implementations of /tree partitioning/ algorithms for power transmission networks, turning the network into clusters that are connected in a tree-like manner.
+The repository contain implementations of *tree partitioning* algorithms for power transmission networks, turning the network into clusters that are connected in a tree-like manner.

 See [our paper](#paper) for more information about tree partitioning and the implemented algorithms.